brodriguez8774/CS5820_GroupProject/readme.md

     pip install -r requirements.txt

+### Known installation issue on Ubuntu20 VirtualBox VMs

+You may run into an error when trying to install the `fclist` package, even when using Python3.9.
+In such a case, open up the requirements.txt file and comment the `fclist` line out.
+Then uncomment the `fclist-cffi` line.

+These packages appear to be interchangable, and doing this seems to allow package installation.
+The `fclist` package is still set as the default, if only because we've tested project runtime much more thoroughly with this package.

 ## Running the Project
 In a terminal with the above virtual environment loaded, change to project root and run: